 The zero RB strategy should only be used in 0.5 and full PPR leagues.
-The logic behind this is fairly simple: When players are earning points for each reception, receivers have a higher probability of surpassing running backs in scoring.
-Additionally, this allows for pass-catching running backs – who go in later rounds- that have quality weeks to make up for your deficiencies at RB.
+The logic behind this is fairly simple: When players earn points for each reception, receivers have a higher probability of surpassing running backs in scoring.
+This also allows pass-catching running backs – who go in later rounds- that have quality weeks to make up for your deficiencies at RB.
 Think Jerick McKinnon, who finished 2022 as the RB20 in PPR formats and could have been found on waivers.

 VOLATILITY AND INJURY RISK

 The running back position is volatile for various reasons that can be difficult to predict.
-These reasons include the emergence of running back by committee, difficulty to predict touchdowns, and coaches seemingly changing their RB1 on a whim.
+These reasons include the emergence of running back by committee, difficulty in predicting touchdowns, and coaches seemingly changing their RB1 on a whim.

-A quick note on touchdowns: running backs rely on touchdowns to score fantasy points more than any other position, excluding QBs.
-What makes this problematic is the fact that touchdowns are an incredibly difficult stat to predict and can fluctuate dramatically from year to year.
-This can lead to dramatic changes in performance each year, and create a disappointment of a first-round pick.
+A quick note on touchdowns: Running backs rely on touchdowns to score fantasy points more than any other position, excluding QBs.
+What makes this problematic is that touchdowns are incredibly difficult to predict and can fluctuate dramatically from year to year.
+This can lead to dramatic changes in performance each year and create disappointment for a first-round pick.

 Injuries are something that also affects the running back position dramatically.
-Running backs face both season-altering and career-altering injuries at a higher rate than any other position.
+Running backs face season and career-altering injuries at a higher rate than any other position.

 Since 2017, a combined 81 running backs have been selected in the top two rounds of fantasy drafts.
-Of these 81 RBs, 20 percent, or 16 running backs have had season-altering injuries.
-Season-altering meaning they missed five or more games over the course of the year.
+Of these 81 RBs, 20 percent, or 16 running backs, have had season-altering injuries.
+Season-altering, meaning they missed five or more games over the year.

 DIAMONDS IN THE ROUGH

-There are many fantasy analysts and managers who stand behind the first-round running back.
+Many fantasy analysts and managers stand behind the first-round running back.
 One point they often make is the steep drop-off in talent and production after the first few rounds.
 However, I don’t exactly find this to be the case.

 While these are only a handful of players, you don’t need RB1 production if you have locked down elite WR and QB talent in the first few rounds.
 Your team is perfectly capable of success with talent in the RB2 range.
-Last year, this came in the form of players like Travis Etienne Jr., Kenneth Walker III, and Jerick McKinnon.
+Last year, this came from players like Travis Etienne Jr., Kenneth Walker III, and Jerick McKinnon.

 However, you might be lucky enough to find one of these elite late-round RBs.
-If you find one and pair them with your elite WRs and QB, I like to call this collecting the Infinity Stones…
+If you find one and pair him with elite WRs and QB, I call this collecting the Infinity Stones…